This New Nike Training Shoe Is Made Specifically for a Woman’s Foot

 This week, the Swoosh will drop the Nike Free TR 3, a women’s-only cross training shoe constructed based off the brand’s research of the movements and needs of women’s feet during a workout.

-Nike stated it discovered during the process that the foot’s contact area to the ground increases when the arches collapse and the toes get splayed.
+Nike stated it discovered during the process that the foot’s contact area to the ground increases when the arches collapse and the toes are splayed.
 This leads to improved stability.

 To emphasize stability, specifically in the heel, and to capitalize on foot flex and forefoot movement, the brand came up with seven updates.
 These changes include a new look and feel outsole, no-slip grip with more rubber in the heel, outsole siping for natural foot motion, outsole tooling that wraps around the foot for containment, a stretch upper to lessen impact, stretchy and durable Flyknit on the upper and wider laces for strategic lockdown.